 In the final section of the podcast, Mr Woolard explained some of the changes he wanted to see at the FCA.
 Many of these relate in some way to technological advances:

-- Understanding changes in firms’ business models and how these could both benefit customers and give rise to additional risks
+- Understanding changes in firms’ business models and how these could both benefits customers and give rise to additional risks

 - How the regulator can use ‘Big Data’ to more effectively supervise firms (Lexico.com defines Big Data as “extremely large data sets that may be analysed computationally to reveal patterns, trends, and associations, especially relating to human behaviour and interactions”)